devops329/devops/instruction/metrics/metrics.md

 ![Drill in metrics](drillInMetrics.png)

-This still leaves the questions.
-Why did latency jump from 10 ms to 18 ms at 10:5?.
+This still leaves the question: Why did latency jump from 10 ms to 18 ms at 10:5?.
 Now I'm starting to feel like a detective hot on the trail of a crime.
 If we drill in to a five-minute window we notice that the active users metric has an annotation that an alert was triggered around this time.

 ![Active user alert metrics](activeUserAlertsMetrics.png)